DmytroKorobkoUA/lootbox-game/README.md

-# Multiplayer Loot box Game
+# Multiplayer Loot Box Game

 A real-time multiplayer game where players compete to open loot boxes and collect rewards.